AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/159b793f-310e-474b-9e2b-6b7eeaf0c688)

-Once loaded MidiBridge.exe will scan Windows OS for any connected MIDI synthesizer or devices running on Windows or connected to Windows using Windows MIDI and reconize it under DEVICE NAME.
+Once loaded MidiBridge.exe will scan Windows OS for any connected MIDI synthesizer or devices running on Windows or connected to Windows using Windows MIDI and recognize it under DEVICE NAME.

 **In this case an internal software MIDI synthesizer that comes standard and built into Windows OS.
 The Microsoft GS Wavetable Synth.

-It's now waiting for a connection from a MIDI controller, we will use VR Drums Ultimates Streamer as the controller.
+It's now waiting for a connection from a MIDI controller, we will use VR Drums Ultimate Streamer as the controller.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/9d7eee8b-b7f4-418c-82e5-54226ce6b268)